1. Home

-What to do if you think you have tinnitus
+What to do if you have tinnitus

-If your tinnitus does not go away after a few days, it’s best to see your GP.
+Tinnitus is rarely a sign of a serious condition, but if it does not go away after a few days, it’s best to see your GP.

 When to see your GP

-The NHS says you should see your GP about tinnitus if:
+See your GP about tinnitus if:

 • you have tinnitus regularly or constantly